 Since Death Valley’s camping season begins in Fall, and elevated locations like Mesquite Springs (50 miles from Mesquite Flats) will be cooler than the lower camping grounds.

 7. Discover Badwater Basin Death Valley Hikes in Fall

 Badwater Basin consists of nearly 200 square miles of salt flats.
 Although it seems to be blanketed in snow, it is actually salt (plus a little gypsum and borax).
 Despite the salinity, many organisms make a comfy home here.
 This area, once covered in a lake with no outlet, the basin is the result of continuous rainfall and evaporation.
 Strange salt polygons can be seen by taking an easy 2 mile hike.

 This is the lowest point in America at 282 feet below sea level.

 So, why wait for Spring to discover this California landmark?
-Fall is a great time to explore the desert beauty of Death Valley.
+Fall is a great time to explore the history and desert beauty of Death Valley.